mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 - maxSetVersion: absent or an integer.
 - maxElectionId: absent or a BSON ObjectId.
 - compatible: absent or a bool.
+- pools: (optional) An object whose keys are addresses like "a:27017", and whose values are "pool" objects.

 A "server" object represents a correct ServerDescription within the client's current TopologyDescription.
 It has the following keys: